geekscape/nodemcu_esp8266/README.md

 These simple [examples](examples) are used in [Workshop 1](workshop_1) to demonstrate basic NodeMCU functionality for attaching a button, LED or WS2812B RGB LEDs to an ESP8266.
-These examples don't use the network.
+These examples don't use the Wi-Fi network.

 ## Skeleton framework